How to Protect Yourself Against Spam Emails

 How to Protect Yourself Against SPAM Emails

+Then think again.
 In most cases, the automated email filter detects a malicious email, marks it as junk, and sends it to the recipient’s spam folder.
-These emails usually include tempting offers, advertisements, false alerts, or information about cheap prescription drugs how to earn more money, etc.
+These emails usually include tempting offers, advertisements, false alerts, or information about cheap prescription drugs, how to earn more money, etc.

 Be sure to scrutinize the contents of these emails before deciding on to open attachments.
 If something seems odd about the email, then don’t click on any links!
 Don’t download anything from the email including images.
 Mark the email as spam or junk to help your email service (like Microsoft Outlook for example) learn the spam pattern.